Diastasis Rectus Abdominis (DRA)- understanding how to improve how your abdominal wall functions and tummy looks after delivery of your baby

 - Normally, the linea alba is tensioned during abdominal wall activation by activation of abdominal muscles including Transversus Abdominis (TrA).

-- After delivery of your Baby a DRA creates a greater gap between the heads of the rectus abdominis muscles and this gap may be more significant in either the upper, middle or lower (or all) regions of the abdominal wall
+- After delivery of your Baby a DRA represents a greater gap between the heads of the rectus abdominis muscles and this gap may be more significant in either the upper, middle or lower (or all) regions of the abdominal wall

 - When a woman with a DRA is asked to do a curl up, the activation of rectus abdominis will tend to reduce the distance between the heads of the recti muscles but this will also tend to make the linea alba become more wrinkled, domed, or sagged causing distortion in the way your belly looks

-- Real Time Ultrasound (RTUS) is a very useful clinical tool for helping mums “see” when they are activating TrA +/- their pelvic floor well and it helps us ensure the linea alba is being tensioned correctly
+- Real Time Ultrasound (RTUS) is a very useful clinical tool for helping mums “see” when they are activating TrA +/- their pelvic floor well and it helps us ensure the linea alba is being tensioned correctly.

 - The concept of “closing the gap” to improve how the abdominal wall looks after delivery may not be the best premise for exercise or rehabilitation…